 Dr. Jessup recommends first aiming “to return to a normal BMI after the baby is delivered to assist with natural ovulation, and start trying for the next baby as soon as it is deemed sanely possible.”

-According to Parents Magazine, women hoping to achieve pregnancy should:
+According to Parents Magazine, women hoping to achieve a natural pregnancy after IVF should:

 - Eat well, getting plenty of protein and vitamins